 HiveServer2 is a server interface that enables remote clients to submit queries to Hive and retrieve the results.
-It replaces HiveServer1, which has been deprecated and will be removed in a future release of CDH.
-HiveServer2 supports multi-client concurrency, capacity planning controls, Sentry authorization, Kerberos authentication, LDAP, SSL, and provides better support for JDBC and ODBC clients.
+HiveServer2 supports multi-client concurrency, capacity planning controls, Sentry authorization, Kerberos authentication, LDAP, SSL, and provides support for JDBC and ODBC clients.